 Enhanced User Experience

 WordPress optimized database improves the performance and speed of the website which ultimately leads to the enhanced user experience.
 Users may find your site more responsive.

 phpMyAdmin is can be used to create, alter and delete databases for your php applications.
 This tool can be accessed from the cPanel under ‘Databases’.

 Since there is no cPanel on Cloudways, phpMyAdmin can be accessed from the application dashboard.

 This will open the database manager window listing all the tables and options.

-On the left corner, it has an option for inserting SQL commands, Importing and Exporting database and for creating a new table.
+On the left corner, it has an option for inserting SQL commands, Importing and Exporting database and creating a new table.
 You can follow along even if you use phpMyAdmin as the options work in a similar fashion on both the tools.

 I am using default WordPress installation my prefix in all the commands below will be wp_.
 Your prefix might be different depending on your setup so make sure to replace it accordingly.

 Let’s start with optimizing the tables by running a simple SQL command.
 This can help in optimizing the tables affected by overhead.
 For example, if you want to optimize posts table then run the following command: